Dr Prabani Wood (GP / Director)

-Dr Tamatoa Blaiklock
+Dr Tamatoa Blaiklock (GP)

 I was raised in Auckland and am of Samoan/NZ European descent.
 I studied medicine at the University of Auckland and finished my training at the Waikato Clinical School.
 My hospital experience includes paediatric medicine, rural medicine in Thames Hospital and two years as a

 I have worked as a general practitioner in Otara, Te Awamutu, and most recently in Hamilton.

 My special interests are skin medicine and surgery.
 I have vast experience in the excision of lesions from all over the body, including facial lesions, and in flap and graft reconstruction.

 I am married to a physiotherapist from Northern Ireland and have two young boys who keep us on our toes.
 Our family enjoy getting out into nature and playing music.

 I look forward to caring for you and your family and working with you to optimise physical, mental, and emotional wellbeing.

 I work at the practice on Monday, Tuesday, Wednesday and Friday.
 I also have minor surgery clinics on alternate Thursday mornings.

 I am from originally from Colombia, South America.
 I did my medical training in its capital, Bogota.
 After graduating, I worked in Colombia as a GP for four years.
 I moved to New Zealand in 2006, and trained in General Medicine at Taranaki Base Hospital and Waikato Hospital.